-NB – you do NOT have to submit Apple Digital Masters in order to get your music on Apple Music, it’s an extra level of specific quality control to ensure only the highest quality masters are labelled as Apple Digital Masters.
+NB – you do NOT have to submit Apple Digital Masters in order to get your music on Apple Music or iTunes, it’s an extra level of specific quality control to ensure only the highest quality masters are labelled as Apple Digital Masters.
 It is not mandatory, you can still submit your music to Apple and you can always expect to recieve extremely high quality masters from me regardless!

 “Why shouldn’t I just use LANDR or CloudBounce or whatever?”

 You totally can, and the results will more than likely sound… fine.
 In my opinion though, there’s just no substitute for having an experienced pair of actual human ears listen critically to your music in an environment that sounds great and for it to be worked on with care and attention.
 You can’t have a conversation with an algorithm about how you’d like your master to sound, and an algorithm can’t react to your music on an emotional level and make mastering decisions based on the music itself, not just the digital information it’s been fed.
 An algorythm doesn’t know whether those noises at the beginning of your track are meant to be there to create an atmosphere, or whether they’ve just been left in by accident – and it won’t email you to ask!
 I’m not absolutely against those automated services, and they may well work for you, but I personally wouldn’t entrust the final stage of any music I’d put all that time and care into making to an algorithm.
 Remember, they don’t actually listen to your music!

 “Why should I get you to master my songs, can’t I just do it myself?”